Universal Windows Platform apps: Windows Runtime

-Traditionally, Windows software is developed using Windows API.
+Traditionally, Windows software is developed using the Windows API.
 Software has access to the Windows API with no arbitrary restrictions.
 Developers were free to choose their own programming language and development tools.
 Metro-style apps can only be developed using Windows Runtime (WinRT).
 (Note that not every app using WinRT is a Metro-style app.)
-A limited subset of WinRT is available for also conventional desktop apps.
+A limited subset of WinRT is also available for conventional desktop apps.
 Calling a forbidden API disqualifies the app from appearing on Windows Store.

 Metro-style apps can only be developed using Microsoft's own development tools.
 According to Allen Bauer, Chief Scientist of Embarcadero Technologies, there are APIs that every computer program must call but Microsoft has forbidden them, except when the call comes from Microsoft's own Visual C++ runtime.

 Universal apps

-Apps developed to work intrinsically on smartphones, personal computers, video game consoles and HoloLens are called universal apps.
-This is accomplished by using the universal app API, first introduced in Windows 8.1 and Windows Phone 8.1.
+UWP apps developed to work on smartphones, personal computers, video game consoles and HoloLens.
+They were initially called universal apps because they derived their platform flexibility from the universal apps API, first introduced in Windows 8.1 and Windows Phone 8.1.
 Visual Studio 2013 with Update 2 could be used to develop these apps.
-Windows 10 introduced Universal Windows Platform (UWP) 10 for developing universal apps.
+Windows 10 introduced the Universal Windows Platform (UWP) 10 API for developing universal apps.
 Apps that take advantage of this platform are developed with Visual Studio 2015 or later.
 Older Metro-style apps for Windows 8.1, Windows Phone 8.1 or for both (universal 8.1) need modifications to migrate to this platform.

-UWP is not distinct from Windows Runtime; rather, it is an extension of it.
-Universal apps no longer indicate having been written for a specific OS in their manifest; instead, they target one or more device families, e.g. desktop, mobile, Xbox or Internet of Things (IoT).
+Universal apps no longer indicate having been written for a specific OS in their manifest; instead, they target one or more device families, e.g. desktop, mobile, console or Internet of Things (IoT).
 They react to the capabilities that become available to the device.
-A universal app may run on both a small mobile phone and a tablet and provide a suitable experience.
+A universal app may run on both a mobile phone and a tablet and provide a suitable experience.
 The universal app running on the mobile phone may start behaving the way it would on a tablet when the phone is connected to a monitor or a suitable docking station.

+UWP is an extension of Windows Runtime and has access to WinRT APIs, although whether UWP apps can take advantage of WinRT APIs depends on their programming language and its tooling.